mikakallberg/cozycorner/setup.md

    - All dependencies needed are now installed.
 - npm start
    - to test if React is compiled successfully
+- In Heroku Config Vars for the Back-End app:
+   - Add CLIENT_ORIGIN with the Front-End Heroku [launch page](https://cozycorner-pp5.herokuapp.com/)
+   - Add CLIENT_ORIGIN_DEV with the Front-End Preview url (this changes over time and is a known bug, solution is an update of the Config Vars when needed)
 #
 * [Back to top](#)
 #